Commands

 List Features

-List all feature files with optional tag filtering.
+fspec list-features List all feature files

 Examples:

-fspec list-features
+fspec list-features --tag=@critical

 Show Feature

-fspec show-feature <name> [options]
+fspec show-feature <name> Show feature details

 Options:

-• --format <format> - Output format: text or json
+• --format <format> Output: text or json

-• --output <file> - Write output to file
+• --output <file> Write to file

 Examples: